Packet 11

 • For matrices not in RREF, the key facts are:

-• (i) that row reduction is performed by left-multiplying by an invertible matrix representing a composite sequence of invertible row operations (row-adds, row-scales, row-swaps), and
+• (i) that row reduction is performed by left-multiplying A by an invertible matrix Q representing a composite sequence of invertible row operations (row-adds, row-scales, row-swaps), and

-• (ii) that the dimension of the image of is equal to the dimension of the image of whenever is an invertible matrix.
+• (ii) that the dimension of the image of QA is equal to the dimension of the image of A whenever Q is an invertible matrix.

-• (iii) that the row space of a matrix is equal to the row space of the matrix when is a row reduction matrix, as in (ii).
+• (iii) that the row space of a matrix A is equal to the row space of the matrix QA when Q is a row reduction matrix, as in (ii).

 Invertible matrices preserve subspaces